nixworks/public/news/2009/12/7/index.md

 ##### United Nations
 ### [ The United Nations Climate Change Conference opens in Copenhagen. ](/news/2009/12/7/the-united-nations-climate-change-conference-opens-in-copenhagen.md)
-_Context: Copenhagen, Conference on Climate Change, United Nations_
+_Context: Conference on Climate Change, United Nations, Copenhagen_

 ##### Iran
 ### [ Iranian police clash with thousands of opposition supporters at the annual Student's Day in Tehran, with reports of gunfire being heard. ](/news/2009/12/7/iranian-police-clash-with-thousands-of-opposition-supporters-at-the-annual-student-s-day-in-tehran-with-reports-of-gunfire-being-heard.md)